Jennifer Cornish

 Biography

-As a neuropharmacologist I have contributed to the understanding of brain circuitry, particularly the involvement of the neurotransmitter dopamine on regulating brain function using rodent models.
-In the past few years I have discovered neurotransmitter/neurochemical interactions that regulate behaviours associated with drug abuse and dietary intake, such as: reward, addiction, psychoses, depression, anxiety and memory function.
-I am a member of the Centre for Emotional Health, Frontiers in Biomolecular Research Centre and the Centre for Nanoscale BioPhotonics (Australian Research Council Centre of Excellence).
+As a neuropharmacologist I have contributed to the understanding of brain circuitry, particularly the involvement of the neurotransmitter dopamine on regulating brain function.
+In my career I have discovered neurotransmitter/neurochemical interactions that regulate behaviours associated with drug abuse and dietary intake, such as: reward, addiction, psychoses, depression, anxiety and memory function.
+I am also interested in pharmacotherapies for mental health disorders, their effectiveness, side effects and effects on quality of life.
+I am a member of the Lifespan Health and Wellbeing Research Centre and the Centre for Nanoscale BioPhotonics (Australian Research Council Centre of Excellence).

 Research interests

-I am particularly interested in understanding the neurobiology of:
+I am interested in understanding the neurobiology/pharmacology of:

 • drug (methamphetamine) addiction